zqhang/PointAD/README.md

 └── ...
 ```

+(Optional) We also provide the rendering script if you want to render point clouds into your customized 2D renderings.

 Generate the class-specific JSON for training, and the JSON of all classes for testing.
 The JSON can be found in the corresponding dataset folder.
 ```bash
 cd generate_dataset_json